mishal23/mishal23.github.io/src/posts/chaos-engineering/index.md

 The truth is: You can never be sure.
 There will always be something that can be wrong or will go wrong.
 Some things aren't in your control, like denial-of-service attacks or network failures.
 Sometimes, bad things happen.

 Possibly The only solution for it is to build quality software that is resilient to failures.
-As the saying goes - * "Hope for the best, prepare for the worst "*
+As the saying goes - *"Hope for the best, prepare for the worst"*
 But how can your team be sure that your system is ready for production and is prepared to face all difficulties/failures? *This is where Chaos Engineering comes into the picture.*

 ## Does this seem like testing